ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 #### Semantics
 {: unnumbered}

-The Argument — the root JSON value — becomes the root node, which is addressed by the root selector `$`.
+The root selector `$` selects the root node of the argument and produces a nodelist consisting of that root node.

 #### Examples
 {: unnumbered}